Nekroze/dab/CONTRIBUTING.md

 I would first like to thank you for considering contributing to Dab.

+I suggest hitting that fork button if you are reading this.
+I find it best to make any changes in a new branch and opening a pull request from your fork's custom branch to the master branch of the [upstream repository][3].
+Pull requests (and any new changes to your fork's custom branch) are automatically tested in the cloud via CircleCI with results displayed in the pull request.

 ## Architecture

 Looking top down, the starting point for each run is the [dab wrapper script](./dab) which is a POSIX compliant shell script that uses only standard GNU tools (eg. grep) to generate the appropriate [docker][1] [run][2] command to run the Dab [docker image][3] which stores the rest of the application.
 This allows for a predictable environment in which Dab can run while also removing the need to manage any dependencies Dab may have, other than [docker][1] obviously.